-Dating back to \citet{hochreiter1997flat}, it has been hypothesised that the notion of `flatness' (or sometimes equivalently referred to as `sharpness') has tight links with the generalisation error: among the minima (belonging to $\hat{\Risk}_{\S_m}$) that is found by the learning algorithm, the `flatter' the minimum is, the lower is the generalisation error.
-While the initial flatness notion was (vaguely) defined through low Kolmogorov complexity, there is no single formal definition of `flatness'.
-Hence, several flatness notions have been considered, which typically are based on the second-order derivatives of the empirical risk around the local minimum found by the algorithm, such as $\mathrm{trace}(\nabla^2 \hat{\Risk}_{\S_m}(h))$, see \eg, \citet{jastrzkebski2017three, wen2023sharpness}.
+Dating back to \citet{hochreiter1997flat}, it has been hypothesised that the notion of `flatness' (or sometimes equivalently referred to as `sharpness') is closely linked to the generalisation error: among the minima found by the learning algorithm, the flatter the minimum, the lower the generalisation error.
+While the initial concept of flatness was (vaguely) defined through low Kolmogorov complexity, there is no globally accepted definition of flatness.
+Therefore, several notions of flatness have been considered, typically based on the second-order derivatives of the empirical risk around the local minimum found by the learning algorithm, such as $\trace(\nabla_{h}^2 \hat{\Risk}_{\S_m}(h))$~\citep[see \eg][]{jastrzkebski2017three,wen2023sharpness}.

-While there have been several attempts to link some form of flatness to generalisation in a mathematically rigorous way \citep{neyshabur2017explor,petzka2021relative,yue2023sharpness, andriushchenko2023modern}, mainly in the framework of `sharpness aware minimisation'~\citep{foret2020sharpness}, it has been recently shown that flat minima do not always imply good generalisation.
-In fact, there exist scenarios such that the flattest minima achieve the worst generalisation performance compared to non-flat ones \citep{wen2023sharpness}.
+While there have been several attempts to link some form of flatness to generalisation in a mathematically rigorous manner \citep{neyshabur2017exploring,Petzka2021relative,yue2023sharpness,andriushchenko2023modern}, mainly with the framework of `sharpness aware minimisation'~\citep{foret2021sharpness}, it has been shown recently that flat minima do not always imply good generalisation.
+In fact, there are scenarios such that the flattest minima result in the worst generalisation performance compared to non-flat ones~\citep{wen2023sharpness}.